Green Light Auto Finance

 Conditions

-Distributors must be an Australian Credit Licence (ACL) holder, an ACL representative, or authorised to engage in credit activity under a valid National Consumer Credit Act 2009 exemption or defence.
+All distributors must be an Australian Credit Licence (ACL) holder, an ACL representative, or authorised to engage in credit activity under a valid National Consumer Credit Act 2009 exemption or defence.
 They must comply with all existing laws in relation to credit assistance, and Design and Distribution Obligations applicable to their retail product distribution conduct.

 Distributors must follow any reasonable DDO guidance issued by GLA from time to time, including in relation to complaint, significant dealing and TMD reporting.